Luminia-Ltd/.github/profile/README.md

 # Luminia Ltd

-A team of passionate developers focused on creating innovative software and interactive experiences.
+A team of professional developers focused on creating innovative software and interactive experiences.

 ## Current Project